EoinDavey/Setanta/docs/_english/03-tutorial.md

 It writes out `20` in the console.
 The first line put `10` in `x` and the second line used it.

 In this program `x` is a **variable**.
-We can use variables everywhere that we use numbers, litreacha or anything.
+We can use variables everywhere that we use numbers, text or anything.

 We create new variables with `:=`.